-(IIII III Lakits)

-Particulars As at As at

-31 st March, 2022 31 st March, 2021

-Operating lease expenses recognised in profit 10.30 23.76

-and loss account

-The lease term do not contain any exceptional / restrictive covenants nor are there any options given by the lesser to purchase the properties.
+Particulars As at 31 st March, 2022 As at 31st March, 2021 Operating lease expenses recognised in profit 23.76 and loss account options given by the lesser to purchase the properties.
 The agreement provide for changes in the rentals along with taxes leviable.

+The lease term do not contain any exceptional / restrictive covenants nor are there any